Stability and robustness of mathematical quasicrystals under statistical convergence: Proof of Theorem

 could exist or not (compare with \eqref{eq: autoc} in the case $\mu=\delta_X$).
 In the positive case, we say that $X$ is {\em diffractive} and $\gamma_X$ is called the {\em autocorrelation measure} of $X$.
 The Fourier transform of $\gamma_X$, which is well-defined from \cite[Theorem 4.11.10]{BG2}, is called the {\em diffraction measure} of $X$, and it is denoted by $\widehat{\gamma_X}$ or $\mathcal{F}(\gamma_X)$.

-In view of Corollary \ref{cor: statvag}, we ask whether or not the statistical Gromov-Hausdorff convergence of diffractive locally finite sets also passes, in the vague sense, to the level of the autocorrelations.
-In the following Proposition, we show that if a sequence of diffractive sets $X_n$ in $\mathcal{UD}_{r_0,d}$ converges rapidly enough (with respect to the statistical Gromov-Hausdorff distance) to a locally finite set $X$, then $X$ is also diffractive and the sequence of the autocorrelations of $X_n$ converges to the $\gamma_X$.
+As it was discussed in the Introduction, we ask whether or not the statistical Hausdorff convergence of diffractive locally finite sets also passes, in the vague sense, to the level of the autocorrelations.
+In the following Proposition, we show that if a sequence of diffractive sets $X_n$ in $\mathcal{UD}_{r_0,d}$ converges rapidly enough (with respect to the statistical Hausdorff distance) to a locally finite set $X$, then $X$ is also diffractive and the sequence of the autocorrelations of $X_n$ converges to the $\gamma_X$.

 \begin{prop} Let $X$ be a uniformly discrete set in $\mathcal{UD}_{r_0,d}$, and $(X_n)_{n\geq 1}\subset\mathcal{UD}_{r_0,d}$ be a sequence of diffractive discrete sets in $\R^d$.
 Assume the following holds: